CaseyJiang7/simple_dyno_pub/README.md

-# clutch_benchmark
+# simple dyno
-benchmark and testing of electrostatic clutch

-Cannot currently control clutch due to logic level limitations
+benchmark of spur gearbox and motor using a simple dynamometer setup